arnabberawork/FAQ_Chatbot/README.md

 ## Approach

-The Novanecter FAQ Chatbot is designed to automate the process of answering frequently asked questions.
+The Novanectar FAQ Chatbot is designed to automate the process of answering frequently asked questions.
 The chatbot uses NLP techniques to understand user queries and match them to predefined intents.
 Based on the matched intent, the chatbot provides an appropriate response.
 The system is built using Flask for the web interface, spaCy and NLTK for NLP, and the Hugging Face Transformers library for enhancing intent matching through paraphrase generation.

 ## Technologies/Libraries Used